eluinstra/ebms-core/readme.txt

 If the message is a response to a previous received message, then include the EbMSMessageContext of the previous message.
 The EbMS adapter will then correlate these two messages.
 If the message is a new message, then leave the EbMSMessageContext empty.

-You can use nl/clockwork/mule/ebms/stub/ebf/main.digipoort.xml as a Stub to test your own application.

 =====================================